flooose/lunaryorn.github.io/_posts/2014-03-12-syntactic-fontification-in-emacs.md

 Syntactic fontification also handles comments.
 Puppet has two types of
 comments:

-- Shell style comments, starting with a dash `#` and ending with a new line
+- Shell style comments, starting with a hash `#` and ending with a new line
 - C-style comments enclosed in `/*` and `*/`

 The first kind is easy: